 The Human-First Engineering Framework

-The manifesto is who we are.
+The manifesto is what we believe.
 The framework is how we work.

 It is built on five pillars.
 Each is a small set of behaviours, not a process.
-The aim is to be light enough to remember and concrete enough to guide real decisions.
+The aim is light enough to remember, concrete enough to guide real decisions.

 AI accelerates execution, not understanding.